Pratham Kadam Phool: Plot

 Sukanta meets Kakali in a library reading room and discovers his passion for her, though she rejects him initially.
-Pranta's wife, Sukanta's sister in law, has suspected the truth yet she does not dare to encourage the affair since Sukanta is not established.
-On another day, both Kakali and Sukanta become stranded in a lift of the library for long hours for want of power.
-Here, they come closer to each other, and they start meeting frequently here and there.
-Once, they enjoy a picnic together along with the friends of Sukanta.
-One day Sukanta comes to the house of Kakali, but her parents do not approve of her.
-After a long interval, Sukanta meets Baren, his school friend, who is now very well off.
-Baren works in a European firm in a high post.
-He has his own four-wheeler and a handsome flat where he stays with his widowed mother.
-When Sukanta visits her, Baren's mother expresses her wish to give her son a pleasant bride.
-Kakali, one day, comes to the house of Sukanta.
-Her maiden appearance moved every single member of Sukanta's family.
+Pranta's wife, Sukanta's sister in law, suspects the truth yet does not dare to encourage the affair since Sukanta is not established.

+On another day, Kakali and Sukanta become stranded in a library lift for many hours as electric power goes off.
+Here, they become close to each other, and start meeting frequently thereafter.

+Later, Sukanta comes to the house of Kakali, but her parents do not approve of him.
+Sukanta meets Baren, his school friend, who is now very well off.
+Baren works with a European firm in a high post.
+He has a four-wheeler and a flat where he stays with his widowed mother.
+Baren's mother wishes to get her son a suitable bride.

+Kakali comes to the house of Sukanta one day.
+Every single member of Sukanta's family likes her.
 In fact, the mother of Sukanta wants them to marry.
 The parents of Kakali refuse.
-So Kakali left the house and property of her father.
-Kakali joins Baren as a receptionist.
+So Kakali leaves her parents.
+She joins Baren's office as a receptionist.
 And trouble starts in Sukanta's family.

 Sukanta the research scholar misjudges the relation of Kakali and Baren.
 Kakali leaves one day after a heated exchange.
 The nephew of Sukanta, who loves his aunt, misses her.
 He goes missing.
 In the meantime, Baren hears about everything from Kakali and he takes the initiative to solve it.
 Ultimately Kakali comes to the police station, where a happy reunion takes place.